 This means that with practice, you will develop a good understanding of how words function.
 And putting them in the right location will become more and more like a habit and less like a challenge.

 One of the best ways to continue to practice and understand Japanese word order is by immersion into the language.
-Listen to native Japanese speakers and take note of where their verbs are—even if you don’t always understand what they mean.
+Listen to Japanese podcasts and take note of where their verbs areโeven if you donโt always understand what they mean.

 Try your hand at listening to Japanese TV or songs and spotting the parts of a sentence.
-Watch movies with subtitles and take note of all the times that important words seem to be completely left out.
+Watch Japanese movies on Netflix with subtitles and take note of all the times that important words seem to be completely left out.

 Which language are you learning?